thuongtuandang/TimeSeries_StackingModels/README.md

 # Results.

 The best model for the problem is Prophet, both multivariate (with unknown wind_speed and humidity) and univariate version perform well.
-When combining with XG boost on the residuals, the results for Prophet is improved.
+When combining with XG boost on the residuals, the results of Prophet is improved.
 There is a reason for it:

 - Prophet excels at capturing trend and seasonality, including handling holiday effects and changes in trend.